Abdelmathin/computorv2/README.md

 ./computor
 ```

-### Example
+### Examples

-Here’s a simple example of how to use the shell:
+Here’s a simple examples of how to use the shell:

 1. **Assign a polynomial:**